 The 90s called and said they want their Kappa back?
 Too bad, we’re keeping it.

-2016 marks 100 years since Italian sportswear business behind Kappa was established.
-With a Peking Duk collaboration hitting the shelves at Glue Store – and a resurgence in the making – we take a look into one of the world’s most iconic brands to see where they’ve come from, and where they’re going.
+2016 marked 100 years since the Italian sportswear business behind Kappa was established.
+With the Halo Collection hitting the shelves at Glue Store we take a look into one of the world’s most iconic brands to see where they’ve come from, and where they’re going.

-When Kappa was first established a century ago in 1916, it was a humble sock and underwear company.
+When Kappa was first established more than a century ago in 1916, it was a humble sock and underwear company.

 Things seemingly chugged along pretty well for a few decades, and by the mid-50s sales were soaring.
 Kappa was named the undisputed leader in Italy for socks and jocks.